 “Grain-free” diets are being linked with cases of potentially deadly DCM in dogs caused by a nutritional taurine deficiency after/while eating these foods.

-We already know that these “grain-free” foods, which can be very costly, are NO BETTER if not WORSE for your dogs because they are usually higher in sugar (big topic)!
+It has been well established that these “grain-free” foods, which can be very costly, are NO BETTER if not WORSE for your dogs because they are usually higher in sugar (big topic)!
 Please stop feeding them if you want your dog/cat to be as healthy as possible.

 Where the Taurine?